-Our study passage today is found in the book of Second Timothy.
+Our study passage today is found in the book of 2 Timothy.
 Let me tell you a little bit about this passage before we begin our study of it.
-We have already learned that God taught the earliest Christians by inspiring some of the apostles to write letters or "epistles."
-Write on the board "Letters = epistles."
+God taught the earliest Christians by inspiring some of the apostles to write letters or "epistles."
+Write on the board, "letters = epistles."

 The Apostle Paul wrote most of the epistles-letters-in the New Testament.
 Sometimes Paul wrote his epistles to churches in different cities.
 Paul wrote two epistles to a young man named Timothy.
 Those two letters are called 1 Timothy and 2 Timothy in the Bible.
 Point out the books on the Books of the Bible poster.
-Write on the board "Paul wrote to Timothy."
+Write on the board, "Paul wrote to Timothy."

 Timothy was not a Jew like Paul but was from a Greek family.
-He lived with his mother and his grandmother.
+When he was young, He lived with his mother and his grandmother who taught him the Bible.
 The Bible doesn't tell us anything about his dad.
 Timothy was a young Christian man.
 He believed that Jesus Christ was the Son of God.